Mastering the last mile from the warehouse: The winning duo of WMS and TMS

 The concept of the “micro-fulfillment center” (MFC): logistics at the heart of cities

-A micro-fulfillment center is exactly what its name suggests: a warehouse strategically located in the heart of urban areas .
-It can be a small retail space, the back office of a store ("dark store"), or even a repurposed space in an underground parking lot.
+A micro-fulfillment center is exactly what its name suggests: a warehouse strategically located in the heart of urban areas.
+It can be a small commercial space, the back room of a store ("dark store"), or even a repurposed space in an underground parking lot.

 Their purpose is not to replace large central warehouses, but to complement them.
 MFCs stock a narrower assortment of products, typically the fastest-moving items (the "best sellers").